5 Tips for Effective Intake of Food Supplements

 If you take a calcium supplement, this may interfere with the absorption of zinc and magnesium.
 All three minerals can "compete" for absorption into the body.
 Experts recommend that zinc magnesium and calcium should not be taken together, but should be spaced 2 hours apart.

-Reconsider taking iron with your coffee in the morning.
-Research has shown that caffeinated drinks like coffee and tea can inhibit the body's absorption of iron.
-The tannins in tea and coffee in particular can cause this inhibitory effect .
+Reconsider taking iron with your coffee or tea in the morning.
+Research has shown that caffeinated drinks like coffee and black or green tea can inhibit the body's absorption of iron.
+The tannins in particular can cause this inhibitory effect .
 It is recommended to keep an interval of at least 2 hours between taking iron and drinking a coffee.
 Caffeine-free coffee has no negative effects on the absorption of iron in the body and can therefore be drunk directly after ingestion.

 ActiNovo: A New Era of Supplements